TequilaNebula/liftoff-assignments/P2-Project_Outline/README.md

 To do this the streamer can go to the application after they stream and take a short 5 question survey about the content they just provided.
 This can help other streamers by letting them see how certain content did on stream.

 ### Features
+Log-In

-Take Survey,
+Take Evaluation

-Search,
-Log In
+Search Evaluations

 ### Technologies
-Java,
-SpringBoot,
-MySQL,
-HTML,
-CSS,
-Angular
+Front-End: HTML, CSS, JavaScript, Angular

+Back-End: Java, Bootstrap, MySQL

 ### What I'll Have to Learn
 How to connect to a server.